SJTU-YONGFU-RESEARCH-GRP/SPRSound/README.md

     b. left lateral (p2)
     c. right posterior (p3)
     d. right lateral (p4)
+    e.
+Additional locations (p5-p8) for 2024 and 2025 challenges
 5. Recording number (e.g., 3246)

 The annotations at the record and event level are provided in this database.
 At the record level, each recording with poor signal quality was annotated as Poor Quality, while the recordings with high signal quality were annotated as Normal, CAS, DAS, or CAS & DAS according to the presence/absence of continuous/discontinuous adventitious respiratory sounds.
 At the event level, each recording was segmented into multiple respiratory events and annotated as Normal, Rhonchi, Wheeze, Stridor, Coarse Crackle, Fine Crackle, or Wheeze+Crackle.